sdkn104/misc/Comp/GithubCopilotAgent/Marp/marp.md

 - VScode Kroki extension
   - [marketplace](https://marketplace.visualstudio.com/items?itemName=pomdtr.markdown-kroki)
   - [guthub](https://github.com/pomdtr/vscode-markdown-kroki)
-  - by default, offline version of drawio is used
+  - connecting to cloud server by default, but can install server in local

 - To use
   - This extension cannot save diagam...